 David Spine Center

 How a Herniated Disc develops is not always clear.
-What is clear, however, is that people with low back problems sometimes suffer from a Herniated Disc.
-However, you don’t always develop the related pain symptoms if you have a Herniated Disc.
+What is clear, however, is that people with low back problems sometimes suffer from a herniated disc.
+However, the related pain symptoms do not always develop when suffering from a herniated disc.